Iran and Saudi Arabia shake hands on new relations in deal brokered by China

-The Middle East’s arch Gulf rivals Iran and Saudi Arabia on March 10 agreed to restore ties and reopen embassies following four days of talks in Beijing brokered by China.
+The Middle East’s arch Gulf rivals Iran and Saudi Arabia on March 10 unexpectedly announced they have agreed to restore ties and reopen embassies following four days of talks in Beijing brokered by China.

 Reporting the deal to set aside differences in favour of diplomatic relations, official Iranian state news agency IRNA cited a joint statement, reading: “As a result of the talks, Iran and Saudi Arabia agreed to resume diplomatic relations and reopen embassies … within two months.”